-- Winsor Station Chapman Valve Repair & Purchase of Sleeve Valves: Immediate replacement of the existing damaged Chapman Valve with sleeve valves. - Pipeline Replacement Phase 1 To repair and upgrade large-diameter piping and valving in the basement of the Winsor Station including the bypasses. - Quabbin Aqueduct and Winsor Station Upgrades To replace the antiquated and unreliable shutter system with a sluice gate to control flow in the Quabbin Aqueduct and inspect the Quabbin Tunnel and recommend maintenance or repairs. - Hatchery Pipeline- To convey cold, well-oxygenated hypolimnetic water from Quabbin Reservoir to the downstream trout hatchery via a new pipeline.
+- Winsor Station Chapman Valve Repair & Purchase of Sleeve Valves: Immediate replacement of the existing damaged Chapman Valve with sleeve valves. - Pipeline Replacement Phase 1 To repair and upgrade large-diameter piping and valving in the basement of the Winsor Station including the bypasses. - Quabbin Aqueduct and Winsor Station Upgrades To replace the antiquated and unreliable shutter system at Shaft 12 with a roller gate to control flow in the Quabbin Aqueduct and inspect the Quabbin Tunnel and recommend maintenance or repairs.
+Also, rehabilitate Winsor Power Station, Shaft 12 buildings and equipment, and make structural repairs to Shaft 2. - Hatchery Pipeline- To convey cold, well-oxygenated hypolimnetic water from Quabbin Reservoir to the downstream trout hatchery via a new pipeline.
 A hydro turbine will be located in a vault near the connection of the pipeline to the CVA that would capture some of the hydraulic energy contained in the pipeline as the water is conveyed to the hatchery.
 The power generated will be utilized at the Ware Disinfection Facility and surplus power will be sold back to the grid.